Forecasting Characteristic 3D Poses of Human Actions: Conclusion

 \section{Conclusion}

-In this paper, we introduced a new method for predicting characteristic 3D poses -- poses defining key future moments from single pose observations, towards goal-oriented prediction for human motion forecasting.
-We introduce a probabilistic approach to capturing the most likely modes in these characteristic poses, coupled with an autoregressive formulation for pose joint prediction to sample consistent 3D poses from a predicted joint distribution.
-We trained and evaluated our approach on a new annotated dataset for characteristic 3D pose prediction, notably outperforming alternative approaches.
-We believe that this opens up many possibilities towards goal-oriented 3D human pose forecasting and understanding anticipation of human movements.
+In this paper, we introduced a new task: predicting future \emph{characteristic 3d poses} of human activities from short sequences of pose observations.
+We introduce a probabilistic approach to capturing the most likely modes in these characteristic poses, coupled with an autoregressive formulation for pose joint prediction to sample consistent 3d poses from a predicted joint distribution.
+We trained and evaluated our approach on a new annotated dataset for characteristic 3d pose prediction, outperforming deterministic and multi-modal state-of-the-art approaches.
+We believe that this opens up many possibilities towards goal-oriented 3d human pose forecasting and understanding anticipation of human movements.